Stability of 2-Parameter Persistent Homology: Introduction

 \subsection{Other Related Work}

 As noted in \cref{Sec:Intro_Stability}, several strategies have been proposed to address issues of robustness and density within the framework of 1-parameter persistent homology; we now give an overview.
-Early work of Carlsson et al. on the application of persistent homology to natural scene statistics dealt with outliers by explicitly removing them \cite{carlsson2008local}.
+Early work of Carlsson et al.\ on the application of persistent homology to natural scene statistics \cite{carlsson2008local} dealt with outliers by explicitly removing them.
 Specifically, the authors considered a density function $f\colon X\to (0,\infty)$ on the data $X$ and cleaned the data by removing points whose density value was below some fixed threshold $t>0$.
 The persistent homology of data preprocessed in this way is easily seen to be unstable with respect to perturbations of the data, the density threshold $t$, and the bandwidth parameter.

 An alternative approach is to work with the 1-parameter filtrations obtained by fixing the scale parameter in a density bifiltration, while allowing the density threshold to vary.
-Chazal et al. considered the use of such filtrations in the topological analysis of density functions and in clustering.
-They observed that these filtrations can be used to (consistently) estimate the superlevel persistent homology of a probability density function, provided the scale parameter and bandwidth of the density function are chosen in the right way \cite{chazal2009analysis,chazal2013clustering}, \cite[Chapter 4]{lesnick2012multidimensional}.
-Subsequent work of Bobrowski, Mukherjee, and Taylor revisited this estimation problem, using different estimators~\cite{bobrowski2017topological}.
+Chazal et al.\ \cite{chazal2009analysis,chazal2013clustering} considered the use of such filtrations in the topological analysis of density functions and in clustering.
+It follows from the results of this work that these filtrations can be used to consistently estimate the superlevel persistent homology of a probability density function, provided the scale parameter and bandwidth of the density function are chosen in the right way; see also \cite[Chapter 4]{lesnick2012multidimensional}.
+Subsequent work of Bobrowski, Mukherjee, and Taylor ~\cite{bobrowski2017topological} revisited this estimation problem, using different estimators.

-For a finite set of points in some ambient metric space, Chazal, Cohen-Steiner, and M\' erigot introduced a novel variant of the offset filtration, the \emph{distance-to-measure} filtration, which is robust to outliers.
-More specifically, its persistent homology is stable with respect to the 2-Wasserstein distance on the data and the bottleneck distance on barcodes~\cite{chazal2011geometric, chazal2018robust,buchet2016efficient}.
+For a finite set of points in some ambient metric space, Chazal, Cohen-Steiner, and M\' erigot introduced a novel variant of the offset filtration, the \emph{distance-to-measure} filtration, which is robust to outliers~\cite{chazal2011geometric, chazal2018robust,buchet2016efficient}.
+More specifically, its persistent homology is stable with respect to the 2-Wasserstein distance on the data and the bottleneck distance on barcodes.
 The distance-to-measure filtration depends on a parameter which, roughly speaking, controls the scale on which smoothing is performed in the construction.
 For sufficiently small values of this parameter, the distance-to-measure filtration is equal to the offset filtration.